mjasnikovs/scpp/README.md

 })
 ```

-## How to use parallel
+# How to use parallel
 Parallel accepts 2 arguments
 * array, with functions to execute in parallel
 ```JavaScript
 [Function, Function, Function]
 ```
-* callback function, witch is executed after all functions in array have finished executing, or any of functions returns error
+* callback function, which is executed after all functions in array have finished executing, or any of functions returns error
 ```JavaScript
 (error, result) => {
 	if (error) {